First published: Oct.08.2020

 The king was all alone and got a little scared.

-He was looking to find others of his group when he saw someone getting close.
-The king prepared his arc and got ready to shoot at the man.
+He was looking to find others of his group when he saw someone getting close to him.
+The king prepared his arc and got ready to shoot at that man.

 The man saw the king’s arc and screamed: